r-a-dobson/seasonal-forecasting-quelea/README.md

 [Google Earth Engine](https://developers.google.com/earth-engine/) and [Google Drive](https://www.google.co.uk/intl/en-GB/drive/) accounts.
 These are required for download of seasonal forecast and historical datasets that are used to generate the seasonal forecasts.

-The final output of the script are seasonal forecasts of quelea distribution suitability in both `tif` and `png` format.
+The final outputs of the script are seasonal forecasts of quelea distribution suitability in both `tif` and `png` format.

 # Repository structure